 I cannot think of an example of how forensic pathology has changed for the worse except, perhaps, the increased scrutiny brought about by the entertainment and media industries.
 This publicity has not changed forensic pathology per se, but it has made forensic pathology more difficult to practice.
+I also am not a fan of the "celebrity" attribution applied to forensic pathologists who frequently appear as expert witnesses in court.
+The frequency of widely divergent forensic pathologist opinions in court cases seems hard to justify-- is sometimes comical and sad at the same time-- and I believe, not a good thing for our profession in the long run.

 Regrettably, there have been a good number of forensic pathologists who have gotten in "trouble" or faced adverse publicity.
-Whether or not the incidence of such problems is higher in forensic pathology than other specialties is hard to tell, because we often get public attention as government-paid public servants.
+Whether or not the incidence of such problems is higher in forensic pathology than other specialties is hard to tell, because we often get attention as government-paid public servants.
 All we can hope for is that such incidents will be less common in the future, and do our own personal best to avoid them.